ARTFL-Project/PhiloLogic4/README.rst

     sudo pip install .

-Setting up PhiloLogic Web Services
+Setting up PhiloLogic Web Application
 ---------------------------------------------

 Each new PhiloLogic database you load, containing one or more TEI-XML files, will be served by a its own dedicated copy of PhiloLogic web application.
-By convention, this database and web app reside together in a directory accessible via an HTTP server configure to run Python CGI scripts.
+By convention, this database and web app reside together in a directory accessible via an HTTP server configured to run Python CGI scripts.

 In Mac OS X systems, you will probably want to create a directory at ``/Library/WebServer/Documents/philologic`` to serve up PhiloLogic databases with the URL prefix: ``http://<your_server's_name>/philologic/``; for Linux systems, the proper directory may vary, but ``/var/www/philologic/`` or ``/var/www/html/philologic/``

-Configuring your web server is outside of the scope of this document;
+Configuring your web server is outside of the scope of this document; but the web install does come with a preconfigured .htaccess file that allows you to run the Web App.
-if in doubt, ask a friendly sysadmin..
+Therefore, you need to make sure your server is configured to allow htaccess files. if in doubt, ask a friendly sysadmin..

 Customize ``load_script.py``